bsc-s2/pykit/threadutil/README.md

 ### Caveat: It might not work as expected

-Please note that the exception will be raised only when executing python bytecode.
-If your thread calls a native/built-in blocking function, the exception will be raised only when execution returns to the python code.
+The exception will be raised only when executing python bytecode.
+If your thread calls a native/built-in blocking function (such as `time.sleep()` and `threading.Thread.join()`), the exception will be raised only when execution returns to the python code.

+There is also an issue if the built-in function internally calls PyErr_Clear(), which would effectively cancel your pending exception.
+You can try to raise it again.

 Thus This function does not guarantee that a running thread will be interrupted and shut down when it is called.
-If a thread has not returned from `time.sleep()` or `threading.Thread.join()`, it continues running until returning from these function.

 **Arguments**